FredHutch/pgMAP_pipeline/README.md

 3. figure out how to install idemp (and add it to a user's bashrc) as part of the pipeline if it doesn't already exist, or find another demultiplexer that users can download through conda
    * confirm that you get the exact same output from new demultipexer as you do from idemp
+   * Currently: testing / adding in rule for sabre

 4. get the pipeline to run on the test data using the cluster rather than an interactive node